What is Thalassaemia?

 common include Southeast Asian and Chinese (particularly Southern Chinese).

 Testing is undertaken using a blood sample.
-If your test identifies you as a thalassaemia carrier, a specialist will recommend that your partner should also be tested.
+If your test result identifies you as a thalassaemia carrier, our fertility specialist will recommend that your partner should be tested as well.
 Both parents need to be carriers of the thalassaemia mutation in order for the child to be affected.